6 Simple Steps to Create a Form in Word

 Step 2.
 Create a Form in PDF File

-Click "Form," followed by the "Add Text Field" button.
+Click "Form", followed by the "Add Text Field" button.
 Choose the appropriate file location; then, the checkbox or text field will be added.
-Select the "Close Form Editing" feature and click the text field; then, start typing directly.
+Tick the "Preview" button on the top right and click the text field; then, start typing directly.

 Part 3.
 Advantages of PDF Format